j03-dev/russenger/README.md

 ### Example Application

 The following example demonstrates the usage of Russenger for creating a chatbot in Rust.
-It includes actions named `Hello`, `Option1`, and `Option2`, along with a user scenario:
+It includes actions named `Main`, `Option1`, and `Option2`, along with a user scenario:

 ```rust
 use russenger::{Data, Req, Res};